J-CF-Leung/Study_Vault/Physics/IB Physics/Introductory quantum mechanics.md

 - According to classical electromagnetism, if _charged particles accelerate_, they _emit radiation and lose energy_
 - Hence, if an electron is _orbiting around a nucleus_, they _must lose energy and the atom collapses_

-- Bohr proposed that the electron can exist in _discrete, stable orbits_
+- Bohr proposed that the electron can exist in _discrete, stable orbits_, corresponding to the _normal modes_ of the electron as a wave
 - In order for an orbit with radius $r_n$ to be stable, it must satisfy:
 $$2\pi r_n=n\lambda_n=nh/p_n$$
 - Any mode not satisfying this will _destructively interfere_